Wasatch Citizens Series

 It is the responsibility of each skier to be at the start on time.
 A racer who is late for the start will not receive any time adjustment.

-A special drawing for skis takes place at the final event.
+A special drawing for skis and other valuable prizes takes place at the final event.
 In order to be eligible for the ski drawing, and to be eligible for a special participation prize that is awarded at the end of the season, a skier must participate in four or more events, or purchase a season pass.

 Racer Classes and Distances

-Wasatch Citizens Series racers are divided into 21 classes for men and 21 for women as shown below.
+Wasatch Citizens Series racers are divided into 25 classes for men and 25 for women as shown below.
 Most of these are age groups.
-The others are called Novice (for those who are just learning to race), Open (for advanced racers of all ages), and SitSkier.
+The others are called Recreational or Novice (for those who are just learning to race, or who only want to ski a shorter distance), Open (for advanced racers of all ages), Open50+ (for skiers over 50 who wish to race the full distance and start with the Open group), and SitSkier.
 Current and recent University and US Ski Team skiers are required to ski in the Open class.
 The table shows approximate distances for each class.
-The J7 class is a fun "obstcle course" for kids 7 and under who do not wish to "race".
+The JN class is a fun "obstacle course" for kids 7 and under who do not wish to "race".

 A skier's age is that on December 31 of the current winter.